Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Hopf algebras of trees and quasi-symmetric functions

 \subsection{Hopf algebra structures on rooted ordered coloured trees}

+Below we present (slightly reformulated --- see the first Remark after Proposition \ref{prop:Foissy-Hopf}) results by Foissy~\cite{Foissy-I} relevant to our paper.

 A rooted ordered tree (called also rooted plane tree) is a finite rooted tree $t$ such that for each vertex $v$ of $t$, the children of $v$ are totally ordered (from left to right on our pictures).
-Such an ordering induces a natural linear order on the vertex set $V(t)$ of the tree obtained from left-to-right depth-first search; see Figure~\ref{fig:tree-order-Dyck}.
+Together with the depth partial order (defined by the distance from the root) this induces linear order on the vertex set $V(t)$ of the tree obtained from left-to-right depth-first search; see Figure~\ref{fig:tree-order-Dyck}.
 By the trivial rooted tree we understand the tree consisting of the root only.
-A planted rooted tree is a non-trivial rooted tree, such that its root has only one child.
+A planted rooted tree is a non-trivial rooted tree such that its root has only one child.

-A rooted ordered coloured (ROC) tree is a rooted tree $t$ together with a function from a set $E(t)$ of its edges to the set $\{1,2,\dots ,n \}$ of $n$ colours.
-By $\Bbbk T_n$ denote the linear space of finite formal combinations of $n$-coloured rooted ordered trees with coefficients in the field $\Bbbk$.
-The space $\Bbbk T_n$ is graded with the weight $|t|$ of a ROC-tree $t$ being the number of its edges
+A rooted ordered coloured (ROC) tree is a rooted tree $t$ together with a function from a set $E(t)$ of its edges to the set $A$ of colours, we assume $|A|<\infty$.
+By $\Bbbk T_A$ denote the linear space of finite formal combinations of A-coloured rooted ordered trees with coefficients in the field $\Bbbk$.
+The space $\Bbbk T_A$ is graded with the weight $|t|$ of a ROC-tree $t$ being the number of its edges

-By the well known connection \cite{Stanley} between rooted ordered trees and Catalan numbers $C_k$, dimension of each graded component $\Bbbk T_n^{(k)}$ equals
+By the well known connection \cite{Stanley} between rooted ordered trees and Catalan numbers $C_k$, dimension of each graded component $\Bbbk T_A^{(k)}$ equals

-Define the product "$.$" on $\Bbbk T_n$ as the concatenation of trees by identification of their roots; see Figure~\ref{fig:multiplication} for an example.
+Define the product "$\cdot$" on $\Bbbk T_A$ as the concatenation of trees by identification of their roots; see Figure~\ref{fig:multiplication} for an example.